 Richard S. Busch

-Mr. Busch has successfully represented music clients in numerous trials and appellate court cases.
+Mr. Busch has successfully represented music clients in numerous trial and appellate court cases.
 In the action styled F.B.T.
 Productions, LLC v.
-Aftermath Records, et al., Mr. Busch represented the plaintiff, who discovered, produced, and co-wrote some of recording artist Eminem’s biggest hits, in the landmark case in which the United States Court of Appeals for the Ninth Circuit entered judgment in favor of F.B.T., finding that the agreements between record label Universal and digital download providers like iTunes, are licenses, and Eminem’s recording agreement entitles him and F.B.T. to 50% of Universal’s net receipts for sales by iTunes and others of Eminem songs.
+Aftermath Records, et al., Mr. Busch represented the Plaintiff, who discovered, produced, and co-wrote some of recording artist Eminem’s biggest hits, in the landmark case, in which the United States Court of Appeals for the Ninth Circuit entered judgment in favor of F.B.T., finding that the agreements between record label Universal and digital download providers like iTunes, are licenses, and Eminem’s recording agreement entitles him and F.B.T. to 50 percent of Universal’s net receipts for sales by iTunes and others of Eminem songs.
 The full decision may be found at 2010 U.S. App.
 LEXIS 18450 (9th Cir.
 Sept.
 3, 2010).
 Mr. Busch is currently representing many other artists in similar lawsuits and in connection with similar claims.

-Mr. Busch also represented Bridgeport Music, Inc., and Westbound Records, Inc., in a copyright infringement action against Bad Boy Records, the record label owned by Sean “Diddy” Combs, and Universal Music in a trial that resulted in a $4.4 million jury award in favor of Bridgeport and Westbound, including a finding of willful copyright infringement against the defendants, all arising from the "sampling" of Bridgeport and Westbound's music in the Notorious B.I.G. song Ready To Die.
-Mr. Busch also represented Bridgeport in a copyright infringement trial against Universal Music involving the unlawful copying of portions of the Bridgeport's song Atomic Dog.
-The jury returned a finding of willful copyright infringement against the defendants in that action as well.
-The United States Court of Appeals for the Sixth Circuit later affirmed the decision, finding that copyright infringement may occur by the copying of a single common word such as "Dog," if the alleged infringer uses that word in the new composition in the same way as it was used in the original musical composition.
-The Sixth Circuit also found that Universal committed willful copyright infringement when it copied the signature phrase from Atomic Dog without permission, rejecting Universal's Fair Use, and De Minimis defenses.
+Mr. Busch also represented Bridgeport Music, Inc. and Westbound Records, Inc. in a copyright infringement action against Bad Boy Records, the record label owned by Sean “Diddy” Combs, and Universal Music in a trial that resulted in a $4.4 million jury award in favor of Bridgeport Music and Westbound, including a finding of willful copyright infringement against the Defendants, all arising from the "sampling" in the Notorious B.I.G. song Ready To Die.
+Mr. Busch also represented Bridgeport Music in a copyright infringement trial against Universal Music involving the unlawful copying of portions of the Bridgeport Music's song Atomic Dog.
+The jury returned a finding of willful copyright infringement against the Defendants in that action as well.
+The United States Court of Appeals for the Sixth Circuit later affirmed the decision, finding that copyright infringement may occur by the copying of a single common word such as "dog," if the alleged infringer uses that word in the new composition in the same way as it was used in the original musical composition.
+The Sixth Circuit also found that Universal Music committed willful copyright infringement when it copied the signature phrase from Atomic Dog without permission, rejecting Universal Music's Fair Use, and De Minimis defenses.
 The full decision may be found at Bridgeport Music, Inc. v.
 UMG Recordings, Inc., 585 F.3d 267 (6th Cir.
 2009).
 Billboard Magazine identified this decision as one of the five most important judicial decisions of 2009, and noted that it will change the way the music industry operates.

 Mr. Busch was featured in The Variety Legal Impact Report 2015.
 The feature can be seen here.